jeffersonoliveira-dev/battleship-war/README.md

-need to make a form to fetch into db , idk what db to use yet
+maybe trying to actually use express